 Together with the obligation on data storage, a foreign enterprise that provides the Applicable Services, upon the occurrence of Triggering Conditions, will be concurrently required by the request from the Minister of the MoPS to set up a branch or representative office in Vietnam.
 Decree 53 is silent on the purpose of this requirement.
 However, it seems that having branch or representative office in Vietnam will assist the foreign enterprise in having better cooperation with local authorities, at site in Vietnam, to deal with issues relating to its Regulated Data stored in Vietnam.

-It is noted that in all cases, the branch or representative office must be set up by a foreign enterprise in Vietnam, as soon as possible within 12 months from receipt by the enterprise of the request from the Minister of the MoPS for setting up its branch or representative office in Vietnam.
+It is noted that in all cases, the branch or representative office must be set up by a foreign enterprise in Vietnam, as soon as possible within 12 months from the issuance date of the Minister of the MoPS’s decision requesting for setting up its branch or representative office in Vietnam.

 It is further noted that a foreign enterprise is required to maintain its branch or representative office set up in Vietnam, for a period of time which starts from its receipt by the enterprise of the request from the Minister of the MoPS for setting up its branch or representative office in Vietnam, until the termination of that enterprise’s operation or business (i.e. cessation of provision of the Applicable Services) in Vietnam.